Consensys/doc.tessera/docs/Concepts/Privacy-Groups.md

 ## Privacy Group - API Versioning

 With the introduction of privacy groups, a transaction being distributed can be associated with a privacy group id.
-A Tessera node that is running an old version will not be able to understand privacy group id and this can cause inconsistency of data being persisted on different nodes.

-Therefore, Tessera's supported api version is incremented to **“3.0”**, and this will be shared across the network during partyinfo exchange.

-!!! important

-    The API version is incremented with the introduction of privacy groups and Tessera will include the privacy group in the encoded payload in `/push` to only those recipients supporting correct version, else the transaction is failed with PrivacyGroupNotSupportedException
+A Tessera node that is running an old version will not be able to understand privacy group id and this can cause inconsistency of data being persisted on different nodes, hence API version **3.0** is introduced.
+Tessera will include the privacy group in the encoded payload in `/push` to only those recipients supporting correct version, else the transaction is failed with PrivacyGroupNotSupportedException

-These Privacy groups are currently supported for Hyperledger Besu client which maintains a [private state per privacy group](https://besu.hyperledger.org/en/stable/Concepts/Privacy/Privacy-Groups/).
+Please refer to [API reference](https://consensys.github.io/doc.tessera/) for more details on methods to create, find, delete & retrieve privacy groups.